thoughtworks/simplebandit/README.md

 ## Installation

-Project is not yet uploaded to npm, but can be installed locally with
+The project is not (yet) uploaded to npm, but can be installed locally with

 ```sh
 npm install